 “The work we’re doing here is so much bigger than basketball,” he writes in his blog.
 “I am of the opinion that anyone can come and teach these kids to dribble, pass and shoot a ball.
 Teaching life skills – teamwork, unity, perseverance, as sense of duty to our fellow man – these require a special blend of patience, experience and empathy from the teacher as well as a welcoming and inclusive learning environment.”

-Mendys is job hunting now and ready to apply the personal and professional lessons – including the power of helping others reaching their goals as he achieves his own – back in the business world in the U.S.
+Mendys returned to the U.S. ready to apply the personal and professional lessons he learned in Rwanda – including the power of helping others reach their goals as he achieves his own – and is working as referee operations lead assistant with the NBA in New York.